Good health and wellbeing for your horse

 Seaweed is the very best addition to a horse or ponies feed, providing a very broad spectrum of nutrients - vitamins, minerals, trace elements and amino acids.
 Seaweed is a good source of iron; and iodine for the thyroid function - being careful not to feed too much as too much is as bad as too little.
-A blend of pure Seaweeds is available from teh product pages and other herbs such as psyllium husks and garlic are available but not on the automated shop, so please email or call / 07724194516.
+A blend of pure Seaweeds is available from the product pages and other herbs such as psyllium husks and garlic are available but not on the automated shop, so please email or call / 07724194516 to order.

 A bran mash once or twice a week with a small handful of Epsom salts, to keep their system clean, this has become unfashionable due to modern day nutritionists, however it is as good for horses nowadays as it was in the past.

 Other feeds that can be added where bulk is required, more fibre, or weight gain is soaked beet pulp, preferably un-molassed helps keep condition on.
 It is also good for keeping the bowels working, and is very good for lactating mares.
-It is also high in calcium.
-Beet pulp, along with the correct herbs aids the passage of undigested matter in the gut and psyllium husks can be added in the right consistency, for this purpose.
-Ideal added into soaked oat 'porridge' food for older horses and ponies with few or no teeth, whom are no longer able to eat hay.
+Beet fibre is also high in calcium.
+Soaked Beet pulp, along with the correct herbs aids the passage of undigested matter in the gut and psyllium husks can be added in the right consistency, for this purpose.
+Ideal added into soaked oat 'porridge' food for older horses and ponies with compromised dentistry, few or no teeth, whom are no longer able to eat hay.
 Good quality grass nuts soaked are another forage that can be added for those with dental issues.

 Cider Vinegar internally, is good for them an egg cupful daily, this is also excellent used externally for any sore or inflamed joints.
 Corn (Maize) oil is also an additive, only an egg cupful twice weekly, not daily mixed into the feed, do not over feed any oil.
 Linseed oil /meal is best not given NO more than once a week maximum as it is toxic in larger doses or when it is given daily, including boiled or micronised.